 RmlUi comes integrated with the SVG plugin for rendering SVG vector images.
 The plugin uses the LunaSVG library to render the SVG document.

-When RmlUi is built with the SVG plugin, the <svg> element is available as a normal RML tag.
+When RmlUi is built with the SVG plugin, the <svg> element is available as a normal RML tag, in addition to the svg decorator.

 <svg>